What Are The WORST Covid-19 Vaccine Side Effects?

-Cases of people developing anaphylaxis have been reported in both US and Britain – and we should not be surprised to hear of the same in other places.
+Cases of people developing anaphylaxis have been reported in both US and Britain – and likely in other places.

 Most cases of anaphylaxis happened after receiving the Pfizer vaccine, but there are reports of a Boston doctor with shellfish allergy developing a severe allergic reaction after receiving the Moderna vaccine.

-If and when other Covid-19 vaccines are authorized for use, health authorities will be watching closely to see whether anaphylaxis is linked to all Covid-19 vaccines, or merely those like the Pfizer and Moderna vaccines which are made using messenger RNA (mRNA).
+If and when other Covid-19 vaccines are authorized for use, health authorities will be watching closely to see whether anaphylaxis is linked to all Covid-19 vaccines.
+Or do they merely affect the Pfizer and Moderna vaccines made from messenger RNA (mRNA).